umd-fire-coml/2020-Medical-Object-Detection/README.md

  - Generates data from the dataset to feed to the model
  - Makes it possible to handle large amounts of data
  - Uses Image Data Generator which allows augmentation and preparation of images for image classification in the model
- - Uses tensorflow flow from directory to generate batches of train and test data
+ - Uses Tensorflow flow from directory to generate batches of train and test data

 # Input Pipeline:
  - The pipeline will feed batches of data from the data generator into the model